Healthy Easter Nest Cookies

 This post may contain affiliate links.
 Please read our disclosure policy.

-These no bake chocolate peanut butter Easter nest cookies are made with 8 healthy ingredients ready in 15 minutes!
-They’re a delicious, healthy treat to celebrate Easter!
+These healthy Easter nest cookies are made with 8 nutritious ingredients in 15 minutes!
+They’re a delicious treat to celebrate Easter!

 an oval platter of easter nest cookies with pastel eggs.